GitBruno/docxicml/README.md

 docxcavate DOCX to ICML converter
 ==================================

-docxcavate is designed to convert .docx documents, such as those created by Microsoft Word, and convert them to Textile and ICML.
+docxcavate is designed to convert .docx documents, such as those created by Microsoft Word, and convert them to ICML.
 It's main intend is to help getting content ready for both digital and print publishing.
 It aims to produce simple and clean snippets by using semantic information only, therefore ignoring things like font-info and colours.
-Unlike Pandoc, docxcavate believes and assumes that styles are applied semantically, and therefore keeps any style references bewteen formats.
+Unlike Pandoc, docxcavate believes and assumes that styles are applied semantically, and therefore tries to keep style references.

-This package is standing on the shoulders of [Python-Mammoth](https://github.com/mwilliamson/python-mammoth) to convert the docx to html, and [html2textile](https://bitbucket.org/ergo/html2textile) to convert HTML to Textile.
+This package is standing on the shoulders of [Python-Mammoth](https://github.com/mwilliamson/python-mammoth) to convert the docx to html.
 Then it uses an XSLT stylesheet to transform the HTML to ICML.

-There's a large mismatch between the structure used by .docx and the structure of Texttile and IDML, this means that the conversion is unlikely to be perfect for more complicated documents.
+There's a large mismatch between the structure of DOCX and the structure of IDML, this means that the conversion is unlikely to be perfect for more complicated documents.

 Contents
 --------